I am a postdoctoral fellow at the University of Chicago Becker Friedman Institute.

 In the summer of 2021, I will be joining the department of economics at Harvard University, first as a postdoctoral fellow, then as an Assistant Professor.

-My main research fields are Macroeconomics and International Trade, with an emphasis on Spatial Economics and Labor Economics topics.
+My research focuses on Macroeconomics, Spatial Economics and Labor Economics.
 I also have interests in the use of Continuous-Time Methods.

 CV You can find my CV here.